LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 **Proof.** The proof is an application of the dominated convergence theorem to the sequence of functions $f\U n:=f(t\U n)$ where
-$t_n$ is some sequence converging to $t$ and the fact that, in first countable spaces, [sequential continuity](https://en.wiktionary.org/wiki/sequential_continuity#:~:text=sequential%20continuity%20(uncountable),that%20it%20preserves%20sequential%20convergence.) is equivalent to continuity. ◻
+$t_n$ is some sequence converging to $t$ and the fact that, in first countable spaces, sequential continuity is equivalent to continuity. ◻